Prag8855/aab/content/guides/losing-your-job.md

     You can start a new job.
 You don't need the *Ausländerbehörde*'s permission.
 Just email them a copy of your new work contract.[^4]
 - **If you had <u>any</u> residence permit for at least 3 years**
     You can start a new job.
 You don't need the *Ausländerbehörde*'s permission.
 Just email them a copy of your new work contract.
 Time with a [student visa](/glossary/Student%20visa) counts as half, for up to 2 years.[^4] For example, 1 year on a student visa counts as 6 months.
+- **If you have a Blue Card, and your income is over {{BLUE_CARD_MIN_INCOME|cur}} per year**
+    You can start a new job.
+You don't need the *Ausländerbehörde*'s permission.
+Just email them a copy of your new work contract.[^38] It could be different outside of Berlin.
 - **Everyone else**
     You need the *Ausländerbehörde*'s permission to start a new job.
 After you get a job offer, you must [change your residence permit](https://service.berlin.de/dienstleistung/326856/en/).
-This can take a few months.
+This can take a few months.[^39] You must basically apply for a new work visa or Blue Card.[^37]

 If you can't find a job in 3 to 12 months, your residence permit expires, and you must leave Germany.
 There are ways to stay longer.
 You can get a language course visa and stay up to 12 months longer.[^29] Your spouse can get a work visa and sponsor your family reunion visa.[^35]